 Who must file Form 944?

-Finances and TaxesThe IRS will notify you in writing if you must file Form 944 to report your Social Security, Medicare and withheld federal income taxes instead of Form 941, 941-SS or 941-PR.
+The IRS will notify you in writing if you must file Form 944 to report your Social Security, Medicare and withheld federal income taxes instead of Form 941, 941-SS or 941-PR.

 However, new employers are eligible to file Form 944 if they meet (or will meet) the eligibility requirements.
 When completing Form SS-4 or Form SS4-PR to apply for an Employer Identification Number (EIN), you must indicate the highest number of employees anticipated in the next 12 months.
-Check the box on line 14 to indicate if you expect to have $1,000 or less in employment tax liability for the calendar year and would like to file Form 944.
+Check the box on line 14 to indicate if you expect to have a total amount of $1,000 or less in employment tax liability for the calendar year and would like to file Form 944.

 Once notified, you must file Form 944 to report any of the following that apply to your business:

-- Wages you have paid
+- Employee wages you have paid

 - Tips your employees reported to you